kdoore/CS2335-Gitbook/inventoryitems_-_scriptableobjects.md

 # InventoryItems - ScriptableObjects

-Creating a Scriptable Object allows for us to create a complex data-type that can be saved by the Unity Engine separate from any gameObject.
-This will allow us to create InventoryItems that we can use across a varitey of Scenes and that we can import into other projects as assets.
+Creating ScriptableObjects allows for us to create complex data-type that can be saved by the Unity Engine separate from any gameObject and scene.
+This will allow us to create InventoryItems that we can use across a variety of scenes and that we can import into other projects as assets.
 Each instance of an InventoryItem that we create is stored as a separate project asset.

 ```
 using UnityEngine;